Congress locks oversight of White House into $2.2 trillion COVID-19 rescue package | The Japan Times

+The House of Representatives passed the bill by voice vote on Friday, and Trump immediately signed it.

-The new oversight system will test the relationship between the White House and Congress, which frayed after Democrats won the House and deteriorated severely during Trump’s impeachment as officials flouted requests for witnesses and documents.
+The new oversight system will test anew the relationship between the White House and Congress, a relationship that frayed after Democrats won the House and then deteriorated severely during Trump’s impeachment as officials flouted requests for witnesses and documents.

 Trump immediately threw the oversight provisions into question, writing in a signing statement Friday night that the new law contains “several provisions that raise constitutional concerns.”
-Trump said a new inspector general intended to monitor spending under the law would not be bound by requirements to report to the Congress “without delay.”
+Trump said a new inspector general, who is intended to monitor spending under the law, would not be bound by requirements to report to the Congress “without delay.”

 His administration “will continue the practice of treating provisions like these as advisory and nonbinding,” Trump said.